 About the Patient Relations Program

 The Patient Relations Program exists to enhance and promote the professional relationship between dental technologists, patients and non-patients by providing education and resources to assist all groups.
 Administered by the Patient Relations Committee and required under the Regulated Health Professions Act, 1991 (RHPA), the Program helps patients and non-patients understand what to expect from a dental technologist and what to do if they feel they have not received appropriate care or have been sexually abused.

-The Patient Relations Program includes educational requirements for Members, guidelines for the conduct of Members, training for the College’s Council and staff, and the provision of information to the public to prevent and deal with sexual abuse.
+The Patient Relations Program includes educational requirements for Registrants, guidelines for the conduct of Registrants, training for the College’s Council and staff, and the provision of information to the public to prevent and deal with sexual abuse.